Updated for 19 1/2 years January 4, 2014

 There were many highlights from recent years.
 Working Desecheo Island meant I now have all North America DX entities worked except for Navassa Island.

-Perhaps the biggest recent thrill was working Hawaii on 80 meters not once but twice, and almost three times in the 2009 ARRL DX contest.
+Perhaps one of the biggest thrills was working Hawaii on 80 meters not once but twice, and almost three times in the 2009 ARRL DX contest.
 Our 50th state became my 49th state on 80 meters.
-I need Alaska for an 80 meters WAS now.
+I still need Alaska for an 80 meters WAS.

 I wanted to do something a little extra rather than just trying to get as many mW QSO's as possible during the month.
 I decided to try to get at least one mW QSO each day - sort of a mini-streak within my main streak.
 Well, that turned out to be easy so near the end of May I decided to see just how long I could continue the mW streak.
 It turned out the streak lasted 447 days through July 21, 2011.
 It ended not because of any failure of QRPp or CW, but because I was simply too busy that day to get on the air for the mW QSO.
 I had been wanting to end the mW streak anyway because it was taking up quite a bit of my spare time on certain days now and then when conditions were a bit rough for mW work.
 Getting a mW QSO is not quite as easy as getting one with 5 watts, but it's not all that much harder, and on most days the QSO comes very easily.
 However some days did prove a little more difficult, and I had to wait till the morning or even afternoon (local time) to get the QSO because I just couldn't get one in my favorite 00Z and 01Z hours.
 Some days with various other activities here, it proved difficult to find that time and that is what finally ended the mW streak.